Top

 Immediate Past Chair Co-opt

-The Lead Anaesthetic Trainee (LAT) role was established in 2015.
+The Lead Anaesthesiology Trainee (LAT) role was established in 2015.
 The role of this representative is to encourage communication between all trainees and the Committee of Anaesthesia Trainees.
 They also facilitate communication at a local level between trainees and individual anaesthetic departments.
 There is a permanent LAT coordinator position on CAT to facilitate this.
 CAT updates LATs regularly on any developments within the College that will have an impact upon trainees, as well as CAT activities.

 June 2022